aiulus/ddsf-ra/README.md

-# Behavioral Systems Theory in Optimization-Based Control: A Survey
+# Behavioral System Theory in Optimization-Based Control: A Survey

 ## Overview